cmusatyalab/elijah-openstack/README.md

 $ cd ~/elijah-openstack/ansible
   ```

 ### Step 5.
-Configure the Ansible script.
+Configure the [Ansible](http://docs.ansible.com/) scripts
 #### Configure OpenStack variables
 Ensure the variables defined in `roles/openstack-controller/vars/main.yml` and `roles/openstack-compute/vars/main.yml` are satisfactory.

 > * Specifically you should ensure that the interfaces defined by `pub_iface` and `flat_iface` are valid. `pub_iface` is used by the physical machine to reach the internet. `flat_iface` is used by OpenStack in order to communicate with the virtual machines running on the host.
-> * If you only have a single network interface, make sure that `flat_iface` is something unique as a virtual interface with that name will be created when the `one_nic` variable is `True`.
+> * If you only have a single network interface, make sure that `flat_iface` is something unique as a virtual interface with that name will be created when the `one_nic` variable in openstack-kilo.yaml is `True`. **Please note that this virtual interface is not persistent and will be lost after reboot.
+To remedy this, you can run the entire Ansible playbook after rebooting which will recreate the dummy interface and restart the necessary nova services.**
 > * By default, the script is setup to install all OpenStack components on a single node that has a single NIC card.
 If you have two network interface cards, set `one_nic` to `False` in `openstack-kilo.yaml`.
 If you are setting up a multi-node cluster where the compute node will reside on a separate host(s) from the controller, you must configure additional hosts in the `hosts/inventory`, change `openstack-kilo.yaml` to reflect which hosts should be compute nodes, and ensure that the `single_node` variable is set to `False`.
 You will also need to change the controller IP and hostname in the `var/main.yml` to reflect those of the controller.

 #### Configure cloudlet variables
 Installation of the cloudlet library from https://github.com/cmusatyalab/elijah-provisioning requires a local user/password.
 Ensure that these are properly reflected in `roles/cloudlet/vars/main.yml`.
 You should also ensure that password login is enable in your ssh configuration in `/etc/ssh/sshd_config` (#PasswordAuthentication yes)

 ### Step 6.
-Launch ansible playbook to install OpenStack.
+Launch ansible playbook to install OpenStack, the clouldet library, and the OpenStack++ extensions
 ```sh
 $ cd ~/elijah-openstack/ansible
 $ ansible-playbook -i ./hosts openstack-kilo.yaml